How to Get Into Johns Hopkins Medical School

 Now that you understand the prerequisites and requirements to apply to Johns Hopkins, it’s time to set your expectations for the application process.

-Like all M.D. programs in the United States, JHU SOM uses the AMCAS as its primary application.
+Like all M.D. programs in the United States (aside from those in Texas), JHU SOM uses the AMCAS as its primary application.
 This means that for the first segment of the application process, you’ll need to fill out some forms outlining your information.
 Because it’s standardized, there are some general AMCAS best practices.

 Here’s the timeline you can expect for your Johns Hopkins Medical School application: